 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Calpine's score of 22 is higher than 78% of the industry.
+Calpine's score of 22 is lower than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents